F41zK4r1m/HackTheBox/socket.md

 ## Enumeration :

-I started with the quick rustscan & found 3 open ports in the machine :
+I began my enumeration by using the rustscan tool, which revealed that there were three open ports on the target machine:

     sudo rustscan -a 10.10.11.206 -- -sC -sV -vv -oN socket_nmap